 FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Without focus or a plan, it can be hard for truckers to fit in a workout and stay in shape.
 When you’re out on the road it can be tempting to skip workouts or put them off for later.
-But trucker workouts offer important health benefits.
+But truck driver exercise offers important health benefits when consistently done.

 Even a few minutes of exercise at stops can improve circulation, boost mood, and have long-term health pay-offs.
 If you can fit in somewhere from 15 to 20 minutes a day, you can start feeling better and sleeping better.